-A Houston native, Ms. Stipeche grew up in Houston’s East End, where she continues to live today.
-She was the valedictorian of her graduating class at the High School for Law Enforcement and Criminal Justice, and went on to receive an academic scholarship to Rice University.
-There she earned a Bachelor of Arts degree in political science, policy studies, and religious studies, graduating magna cum laude, and was awarded the Joseph Cooper Prize for the most outstanding policy studies student in her graduating class.
-A certified mediator, Ms. Stipeche received her law degree from the University of Texas School of Law and is a partner at Nagorny & Stipeche, P.C.
+Ms. Stipeche was born and raised in Houston and is the daughter of immigrant parents from Argentina and Mexico.
+She grew up in the diverse East End neighborhood of Houston where she continues to reside today.
+She was the valedictorian of her graduating class at HISD’s High School for Law Enforcement and Criminal Justice.
+She received an academic scholarship to Rice University, earned a Bachelor of Arts in political science, policy studies, and religious studies, graduating magna cum laude, and was awarded the Joseph Cooper Prize as the most outstanding policy studies student in her graduating class.
+Ms. Stipeche received her law degree from The University ofTexas School of Law and is a civil litigation attorney and a certified mediator.

 In 2013, Ms. Stipeche joined Rice University as Associate Director for the Richard Tapia Center for Excellence and Equity where she serves as project manager for various programs including the XSEDE Scholars Program, iAAMCS, and Empowering Leadership Alliance – Rice.
 She remains of counsel at the law firm of Nagorny & Stipeche, P.C.